Edith Elizabeth House: Legacy and recognition

 In 1983, the University of Georgia School of Law established the Edith House Lecture Series in her honor.
 The inaugural lecture was delivered by Professor Nadine Taub of Rutgers Law School.
 The lecture series continues as an annual event, sponsored by the Women Law Students Association, focusing on issues of gender and the law.

 Following her death in December 1987, a memorial scrapbook was compiled by the Women Law Students Association, ending with a tribute delivered by Gwen Wood on April 6, 1988.
 A second portrait of House, painted by her sister-in-law Frankie House, was donated by the House family in 1989 and is displayed on the second floor of the Law Library Annex at the University of Georgia School of Law.

-While in law school, Miss House made history as the first recipient of the institution's private financial aid endowment.
-After passing the bar and preparing to begin her legal career in a small Georgia town, she was unexpectedly approached with three job offers from employers in Florida.
+While in law school, House made history as the first recipient of the institution's private financial aid endowment.
+After passing the bar exam, she was approached with three job offers from employers in Florida.

 Death

-House died on 15 December 1987 and was buried at Rose Hill Cemetery in her hometown of Winder, Georgia.
+House died on 15 December, 1987 and was buried at Rose Hill Cemetery in her hometown of Winder, Georgia.